ArthurHtbk/marvel-backend/README.md

 ### /comics (GET)

-Get a list of comics
+Get a list of comics.

 | Query    | Required | Description                       |
 | -------- | -------- | --------------------------------- |